QA process at GetDevDone: How we test your projects for the best quality

 We know how important bug-free software is for businesses.
 A slow-loading website with pages that suddenly fall apart can scare off customers and affect the bottom line.
 That’s why our company is focused on delivering only high-quality websites and web pages.

 Over the years, the QA process at GetDevDone has been polished almost to perfection.
-It’s based on numerous test-cases and time-tested best practices that we constantly improve and adjust to our clients’ current needs and quality standards.
+It’s based on numerous test cases and time-tested best practices that we constantly improve and adjust to our clients’ current needs and quality standards.
 Not only do we perform cross-browser testing on desktop computers, but we also test projects on multiple devices and in an array of mobile browsers.

-The Quality Assurance Process at GetDevDone: Questions & Answers
+The Quality Assurance process at GetDevDone: Questions & answers

-When does the testing stage begin and what’s the QA department’s primary objective?
+When does the testing stage begin, and what’s the QA department’s primary objective?

 We get down to business as soon as a client gives us their approval to start working on their project.